Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **“GitHub secrets + REST API + encrypt”**  → Answer is always **libsodium**

-### Question-77
+### Question-67

 You plan to create a GitHub workflow that will use GitHub Actions.
 The actions will require a 256-KB secret.

 You need to recommend a solution to store and encrypt the secret.

 The secret value must be accessible only to the workflow.

 The solution must minimize administrative effort

 What should you recommend?

 - A. Store the secret in the organization-level GitHub secrets.
 - B. Store the secret in the repository-level GitHub secrets.
 - C. Encrypt the secret value and store the value in the repository.
 Store the decryption key in the repository-level Github secrets.
-- D.Encrypt the secret value and store the value in the repository.
+- D. Encrypt the secret value and store the value in the repository.
 Store the decryption key in the organization-level GitHub secrets.

 Answer: C

 The correct answer is **C. Encrypt the secret value and store the value in the repository.
 Store the decryption key in the repository-level GitHub secrets.**